helmyfadlail/tech-test-bva/readme.md

 - **Dockerized Frontend and Backend**: Both the frontend and backend are containerized for seamless deployment.
 - **Docker Compose**: A `docker-compose.yml` file is provided to orchestrate multi-container deployment.

-### CI/CD Pipeline

-- **Continuous Integration**: Automated builds and tests using tools like GitHub Actions or Jenkins.
-- **Continuous Deployment**: Docker containers are built and deployed to a specified environment (e.g., staging or production) using a CI/CD pipeline.
-- **Environment Variables**: Managed through `.env` files for secure and flexible configuration.

 ## Technology Stack

 ### Frontend